scott2291/GORKY-Final-Project/Proposal_README.md

 Since these topics are still quite new to me, I want to spend some time trying to understand the tools I will be using.
 Particularly, I want to focus on `seqkit`, `mafft`, and `Quarto`.

 The part of this process I am the most confused on currently is how I will locate my desired reference genomes.
-NCBI and the Sol Genomics Network, and the 150 tomato genome ReSequencing project.
+NCBI and the Sol Genomics Network, and the 150 tomato genome ReSequencing project have been reccomended to me.

 I also am unsure if the R visualization will be suffcient to visualize the output from the `mafft` command, so I may want to use another tool such as BLAST or JBrowse to visualize these sequences in a way that I have seen before.